Admissions FAQs

 No. Please do not contact any of our faculty members during the admissions process.
 Our Admissions Committee will determine if you will receive an invitation to interview with our program and will make recommendations on whom you should meet with.

-Is it necessary that I secure my own funding during my time as a graduate student?
+Is it necessary that I secure my own funding and mentor before I apply?

-No. You do not have to secure funding.
+No. You do not have to secure funding, so please do not contact our faculty during the application process.
 All full-time graduate students receive a stipend, full tuition remission, and individual health insurance (with options to purchase dental, vision and additional family coverage).
-The stipend is competitive ($33,360 for the 2022-2023 academic year) and, given Pittsburgh's affordable cost of living, allows students to live comfortably.
+The stipend is competitive ($40,000 for the 2023-2024 academic year) and, given Pittsburgh's affordable cost of living, allows students to live comfortably.
 A $2,000 educational enrichment account also is provided to each first-year student.